teyweikiet/stackup-social-media-dapp-bounty/README.md

 ### Functionalities

 - user can connect wallet to the social media platform
-- user can create post with text and image
+- user can create post with text and image.
+Image are hosted using decentralised storage solution.
 - user can see all posts created by every user on the platform in descending time of creation
 - user can add a comment on a post and see the list of comments on a post
 - user can like a comment and a post
 - user can follow another user
+- user can tip another user and see total amount of tips received
 - user can see each other profile which includes statistics about follower, following and also a list of posts created by the user

 ## Built With